Facebook

 6.4 Zigbee dimming

 ZigBee dimming is usually implemented by a ZigBee device (such as a ZigBee light bulb), receiving commands sent from a controlling device (such as a mobile phone application or other ZigBee controller).
-Dimming usually involves sending a PWM (pulse width modulation) signal to change the voltage or current sent to the light bulb.
+Dimming typically involves sending a PWM (pulse-width modulation) signal to adjust the voltage or current supplied to the light bulb.

 Here is a simple example of ZigBee dimming implementation: